Everything you need to know about getting your Texas license

 It’s almost time to stop asking Mom for a ride.
 Almost.

 Getting a driver’s license is an exciting time.
 And just one step of becoming an adult.
 Parents, when kids are ready to drive make sure they have the best driving instruction along with the safest vehicle recommended for teens.

 Most people jump through the hoops of getting their first license one-by-one.
-We’ll walk you through the process of how to get a Texas driver’s license step-by-step.
+We’ll walk step-by-step through the process of how to get a Texas driver’s license.

 Your driver’s ed class might be online, in a classroom, or found in a book.
 Whatever method you and your parent decide, this list of steps will help you feel prepared when you hop in the queue at the DMV.

 Before kids ever get behind the wheel, they often travel to school by bus.
 This week is 2019 National School Bus Safety Week – a time to recognize the need for increased caution where kids travel frequently.
 Over one million young Texans ride buses to school.
 Watch out for the over 9,000 school buses across Texas that get our kids to class on time!
 Fines for failure to stop for a school bus start at a whopping $1,250.
 But if the chance for a fine wasn’t enough to deter all drivers from a dangerous driving practice – remember these facts.

 - Children aged 5-10 are most commonly killed in school-transportation-related crashes.

 This week, and every week watch out for children heading home from class.
 Read ahead for a refresher course on driving laws around school buses.
 (Don’t make us remind you that 6 months is the amount of time your license could be suspended for a second school bus driving offense!)